nnaumenko/metaf/docs/sphinx/getting_started.rst

 	int main(int argc, char ** argv) {
 		(void) argc; (void) argv;
-		cout << "Parsing report: " << report << "\n";
+		std::cout << "Parsing report: " << report << "\n";
-		metaf::Parser parser;
-		if (!parser.parse(report)) std::cout << "Error occurred while parsing the report\n";
-		return(0);
+		const auto result = metaf::Parser::parse(report);
 	}

-An instance of a :cpp:class:`metaf::Parser` parses a METAR or TAF report and then holds the result of the parsing.
-If :cpp:class:`metaf::Parser` instance is destroyed, the result of parsing is no longer available.
+Here we use static method :cpp:func:`metaf::Parser::parse()` which parses a METAR or TAF report and returns the result of the parsing.

-:cpp:func:`metaf::Parser::parse()` method is used to parse the report.
-It returns true if the report is parsed with no errors and false if error occurred.
-When the error occurrs the parser stops; in this case the report is parsed partially and the result of the parsing contains only the groups parsed before error was encountered.
+If the report is malformed and an error occurrs during parsing the parser stops; in this case the report is parsed partially and the result of the parsing contains only the groups parsed before error was encountered.

 Getting the result of parsing